jburzy01/SFUCedarDocs/docs/atlas.md

     setupATLAS -c centos7+batch

+from your home directory.
 This will put you in a singularity container that will give you an environment similar to that of lxplus.
 You can then run all ATLAS software as you normally would.

 ### Submitting batch jobs